 In this recipe, the kale is first boiled, then sautéed with onions, chili flakes, and smoked paprika.
 We’ve used smoked paprika in a few other recipes here; it sort of has the flavor of barbecued potato chips.
 It takes just a little more than a pinch to bring a little smokey kick to these kale greens.

-My father made this kale for us last night, from a recipe in an old issue of Bon Appetit.
+My father made this kale for us last night, from a Deborah Madison recipe in Bon Appetit.
 It was so good (truly, the best kale I’ve ever eaten, ever), not only did I take more than my fair share, I insisted that he make them again today, for lunch, so I could eat even more and try to take a good photo.
 (Thanks dad!)

 Kale tends to collect dirt in the leaf wrinkles, so rinse carefully before using.
 To prep, cut the leaf away from the center rib and stem of each leaf.
 Discard stems and center ribs.

 - 1 lb fresh kale, carefully rinsed, stems and center ribs cut away and discarded, leaves coarsely chopped

 - 1 medium onion, chopped (about 1 cup)